 "Yes.
 But not all of me."

-He wants to take her to the green and mossy fields, far from man-made towers or hills.
+He wants to take her to the mossy fields of green, far from man-made towers or hills.
 A place where battle cries have never washed the shores.
 He'd take her by the hand and say their vows in the Old Tongue, before the Gods of Old, the passing breeze their only witness.
 If he could.

-(She'd call him a romantic fool and would have exactly none of it.)
+(She'd call him a romantic fool and have exactly none of it.)

 He wants to take what's left of her and fill it up with light.
 If she insists on being so one-sided, why on Earth can't that side be Good?